oes human interaction ensure that learners study better? Yes! That’s why collaborative learning is so popular.

 Pricing: there is a free plan.
 Plus and Pro Plans cost $12 and $24/mo.

 Collaborative learning relies on interaction and sharing ideas significantly.
-Thus, we offer a list of great tools that allow students to provide feedback and create and organize thoughts:
+Thus, we offer some great tools that allow students to access documents, provide feedback, and create and organize thoughts:

 Miro is one of the most popular online collaborative learning tools.
 It is an intuitive yet advanced whiteboard option that provides virtual space for multiple tasks: idea creation, before and after session discussion, presentation, project planning, and design thinking.
 Whiteboard space supports adding files, texts, drawings, and sticky notes and has tons of integrations.